Yahialqur/mcp-client-cli/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
-2. Create a `~/.llm/config.json`, neo4j one will be similar to this, but update llm section as needed:
+2. Create a `~/.llm/config.json` or `C:\Users\YourUsername\.llm\config.json` for windows.

+3. Add the following in the config.json.
+Neo4j one will be similar to this, but update llm section as needed:
 ```json
 {
   {